top of page

 The energy transition provides States with a unique opportunity to diversify their industries, upskill the workforce, adopt cleaner energy alternatives, and create multi-generational prosperity for all Australians.

 The CMAA operates across all States and actively advises on diversification strategies, leveraging existing opportunities and, pragmatically tackling challenges faced by the critical minerals industry and the wider ecosystem.
-The CMAA also collaborates with State Governments to promote the States internationally, highlighting opportunities for collaboration and investment.

 Foreign Governments